ricardovaltierra/kilometers-per-truck/README.md

 ### Step 2: Run database migration

-From terminal type `rails db:migrate` to get your schema updated
+From terminal type `rails db:migrate` to get your schema updated.

 ### Step 3: Work on IRB

 That's it on configuration.
-Now you can just open your terminal to start on `rails server` and open your browser
+Now you can just open your terminal to start on `rails server` and open your browser.

 ### Step 4: View your app